RoboJackets/robocup-software/docs/source/getting_started.rst

 Running The First Time
 ----------------------

 Let's run the stack!
-We'll use the ER-Force simulator to simulate the vision data we'd get from a real field camera setup.
-(Read the "Welcome" page if that sentence made no sense to you.)
+To simulate the vision data we'd get from a real field camera setup, we'll use ER-Force's simulator.

-To download the ER-Force Simulator, git clone from the following repo:
+To start, clone their repo, and ``cd`` into it.

 .. code-block:: sh

    git clone https://github.com/robotics-erlangen/framework.git

-Change directory into the recently cloned repo
+   cd framework

-Run the following code line by line
+Then, build their code with the following:

 .. code-block:: sh